-There’s a lot more that goes into leading and motivating your team effectively.
-However, the habits discussed above are some of the worst mistakes that can make an otherwise good leader turn into a bad boss.
+There's a lot more that goes into leading and motivating your team effectively.
+However, the habits discussed above are some of the worst mistakes that can make an otherwise good leader run really bad meetings and turn into a bad boss.

 Like most important things in life, it takes effort to succeed at having great one on ones with your team.
 By taking the time to prepare and take notes, keeping your meetings consistently, and keeping your promises, you can turn around even the most problematic one on one meetings.